hdbeukel/james/james/james-core/README.md

 6. Parallel tempering
 7. ...

 In addition, a greedy subset sampling heuristic is available (LR subset search) as well as exhaustive search, which is of course only feasible for problems with a reasonably small search space.

+The core also contains specific components for subset selection such as a predefined solution type, an abstract problem specification and various subset neighbourhoods.

 Documentation
 =============

 More information, user documentation and examples of how to use the framework are provided at the [James website][james-website].
 Additional developer documentation is posted on the [wiki][james-wiki].

 License and copyright
 =====================

 The James core module is licensed under the Apache License, Version 2.0, see LICENSE file or http://www.apache.org/licenses/LICENSE-2.0.
 Copyright information is stated in the NOTICE file.

 Contact
 =======